Dementia

 Overview

-Dementia is a term used to describe a group of symptoms affecting memory, thinking and social abilities.
-In people who have dementia, the symptoms interfere with their daily lives.
+Dementia describes a group of symptoms affecting memory, thinking and social abilities.
+The symptoms interfere with a person's daily life.
 Dementia isn't one specific disease.
 Several diseases can cause dementia.

-Dementia generally involves memory loss.
-It's often one of the early symptoms of the condition.
-But having memory loss alone doesn't mean you have dementia.
-Memory loss can have different causes.
+Memory loss is one of the early symptoms of dementia.
+But having memory loss alone doesn't mean you have dementia because memory loss can have different causes.

-Alzheimer's disease is the most common cause of dementia in older adults, but there are other causes of dementia.
+Alzheimer's disease is the most common cause of dementia in older adults, but there are other causes.
 Depending on the cause, some dementia symptoms might be reversible.

 Symptoms